OKKO

-OKKO (ОККО) is the network of filling complexes (gas stations) in Ukraine.
-The owner of OKKO network is open joint-stock company Galnaftogaz.
+OKKO (ОККО) is a network of gas stations in Ukraine.
+The owner of the OKKO network is open joint-stock company Galnaftogaz.

 The first OKKO filling station was opened in Stryi, Lviv Oblast, in 1999.
 The first large OKKO filling station with a large shop, cafe and portal auto washing began to operate in Lviv in 2000.

-As of 2019 OKKO network consists of 400 modern filling stations throughout unoccupied Ukraine.
-The company also has 2 OKKO river filling stations – in Kyiv and Dnipro, and one OKKO Compressed natural gas station within the network.
-The OKKO group has number of own food chains like "A la minute" (fast serving of European cuisine), "Pasta Mia" (Italian cuisine), "Meiwei" (Pan-Asian cuisine).
+As of 2019, the OKKO network consisted of 400 modern filling stations throughout unoccupied Ukraine.
+The company also has 2 OKKO river filling stations – in Kyiv and Dnipro, and one OKKO compressed natural gas station within the network.
+The OKKO group has number of own food chains like "A la minute" (fast serving of European cuisine), "Pasta Mia" (Italian cuisine), and "Meiwei" (Pan-Asian cuisine).